emmartins/quickstart/hibernate4/README.md

          </exclusions>
       </dependency>

 Please note that if you are working with Hibernate 3, the process is different.
-You will need to bundle the jars since JBoss Enterprise Application Platform 6 and JBoss WildFly do not ship with Hibernate 3.
+You will need to bundle the jars since JBoss WildFly do not ship with Hibernate 3.
 Refer to the `hibernate3` quickstart for details on how to bundle the JARs.

 Start JBoss WildFly with the Web Profile